Prussian Navy: The 19th century

 After the end of the Napoleonic Wars, Prussia slowly began to build its own small fleet for coastal defense.
-Again, more value was placed on the development of a merchant fleet than on a navy.
+Again, more value was placed on the development of a merchant navy than on an actual navy.
 In this connection, the Prussian Maritime Enterprise played a significant role.
 Its ships were armed to protect against pirates and flew the Prussian war ensign.
 This protective fleet existed until around 1850.

 One of the first to work for the development of a Prussian Navy was Prince Adalbert of Prussia.
 He had made a number of journeys abroad and recognized the value of a fleet to support commercial interests and to protect one's own navigation.
 During the Revolutionary era of 1848–1852, at the behest of the Frankfurt National Assembly, the prince was given the responsibility of reestablishing an Imperial Fleet (Reichsflotte) -- a mission which the revolutionary parliament had undertaken in the face of the war with Denmark.

 The German Confederation possessed practically no fleet of its own, but relied upon the allied powers of Great Britain, the Netherlands, and Denmark.
 During the First War of Schleswig of 1848–1851, the failure of this strategy became clear because Great Britain and the Netherlands remained neutral and Denmark became the enemy.
 Within a few days, the Danish Navy halted all German maritime trade in the North and Baltic Seas.
 The navy of Austria, Prussia's ally, lay in the Mediterranean and was able to intervene only later in the war.